-ROUTINE AND PERIODIC MAINTENANCE DAILY
+ROUTINE AND PERIODIC MAINTENANCE

+DAILY

-- Check the Engine and Compressor oil levels . - Refill the fuel tank to minimize moisture condensation in the tank. - Open the water drain valve located on the bottom of the water separator element 1 or 2 turns and allow to drain into a container suitable for diesel fuel for 2 to 3 seconds.
-Repeat the above drainage procedure until diesel fuel is detected in the container. - Check coolant level.
+- · Check the Engine oil levels. - Refill the fuel tank to minimize moisture condensation in the tank. - Open the water drain valve located on the bottom of the water separator element 1 or 2 turns and allow to drain into a container suitable for diesel fuel for 2 to 3 seconds.
+Repeat the above drainage procedure until diesel fuel is detected in the container. - Check coolant level in the coolant recovery bottle.